Epidural brain abscess

 Operation on the ear with epidural brain abscess or routine craniotomy depending on the form of inflammation of the middle ear, the wide exposure of the dura mater posterior or middle cranial fossa.
 The shell is exposed within the healthy-looking tissue.

 In the absence of septic phenomena nude sigmoid sinus puncture is not performed.
-When expressed meningeal phenomena of antibiotics prescribed in accordance with antibiotic sensitivity.
+When expressed meningeal phenomena of antibiotics prescribed by antibiotic sensitivity.